Nrapendra786/account-management-application/README.md

      4) Add OAuth Scopes like api and refresh_token.
      5) Set Callback URL to something like http://localhost:8080/oauth/callback (this is used in the authorization process).
   2. Spring Boot Project Setup:
-     1) Spring Web for building the REST API.
-     2) Spring Boot Starter Security for managing authentication.
-     3) Spring Boot Starter OAuth2 for OAuth 2.0 support.
-     4) Apache HttpClient to make HTTP requests to Salesforce.
+     1) Configure Run -> Edit Configuration -> Environment variable(set all fields(client_id,client_secret,username,password,grant_type) needed for salesforce authentication)
+     2) Configure Run -> Edit Configuration -> Application -> set Application Name (normally main class)

   3. Configuration for Salesforce OAuth 2.0:
-     1) Add your Salesforce Client ID, Client Secret, and other configuration details to your application.properties:
+     1) Add your Salesforce Client ID, Client Secret, and other configuration details to your environment variable:

   4. Salesforce OAuth 2.0 Authentication Service:
      1) Create a service that will authenticate with Salesforce using OAuth 2.0 and get the access token.